Samirkabirtanjim/Retail_ShopManager/README.md

 # Retail Shop Manager App

 ## Description
-The Retail Shop Manager app is designed to streamline the process of managing retail shops.
-The app provides a smooth onboarding experience with a welcome animation followed by screens to gather user and shop information.
-This setup allows users to efficiently enter personal details, shop specifics, and shop type.
+The Retail Shop Manager app is designed to learn.
+The app provides a smooth onboarding experience with a welcome animation and screens to gather user and shop information.
+This setup allows users to efficiently enter personal details, shop specifics, and shop types.

 ## Features
 - **Welcome Animation:** A visually appealing introduction to the app.